rabbitmq/ra/docs/internals/INTERNALS.md

 ```

-This would ensure that any entries added to the log are applied against the active version at the time they were added, leading to a deterministic outcome.
+This would ensure that any entries added to the log are applied against the active machine version
+at the time they were added, leading to a deterministic outcome.

 For smaller (but still breaking) changes that can be handled in the original
-module it is also
-possible to switch based on the `machine_version` key included in the meta
+module it is also possible to switch based on the `machine_version` key included in the meta
 data passed to `apply/3`.

 #### Runtime Behaviour

-New versions are enabled whenever a there is a quorum of members with a higher version and one of them is elected leader.
+New versions are enabled whenever a there is a quorum of members with a higher version and
+one of them is elected leader.
 The leader will commit the new version to the
 log and each follower will move to the new version when this log entry is applied.
 Followers that do not yet have the new version available will not apply entries
 until they do (but they will participate in replication).